-The primary role of the Board of Management will be to ensure the good governance of the Centre and that it operates in accordance with this Project Plan.
-The Board will appoint a Centre Director who will manage the core secretariat group at UTS, coordinate program activities and exercise financial control.
+The primary role of the Board of Management is to ensure the good governance of the Centre and that it operates in accordance with this Project Plan.
+With the Board's endorsement, UTS has appointed the Centre Director, Prof Graham Sansom, to manage the core secretariat group, coordinate program activities and exercise financial control.